maruoss/maruoss.github.io/_pages/about.md

 ---

 I am passionate about programming, data science and statistics.
-I have hands-on experience in developing ML applications end-to-end in Python.
+I have hands-on experience in developing ML applications end-to-end in Python and I like to invest in well-written code.
 Let’s connect and explore how my skills can elevate your team!

 See [cv](/cv/) for my work experience and education.
 For research projects that I have contributed or fully written during my studies, see [repositories](/repositories/).